Miciah/openshift-extras/admin/load-balancer/README.md

 appropriate credentials, address, and ActiveMQ destination (topic or queue).

 Exactly one load-balancer module must be enabled.
-A module for F5 BIG-IP LTM and a module for an load-balancer implementing the LBaaS REST API are included in this repository.
+A module for F5 BIG-IP LTM, a module for an load-balancer implementing the LBaaS REST API, and a module that configures nginx as a reverse proxy are included in this repository.
 Edit /etc/openshift/load-balancer.conf to either "f5" or "lbaas" and then following the appropriate module-specific configuration described below.

 For testing purposes, a dummy model, which merely prints actions that a normal model performs rather than performing actions itself, is also